hyperledger/bevel/README.md

 ![Blockchain Automation Framework - Corda](./docs/images/blockchain-automation-framework-corda.png "Blockchain Automation Framework for Corda")

 ### Hyperledger Indy
 For Hyperledger Indy, we build Docker containers from our source code.
-A number of different Ansible scripts will allow you to either create a new network (across clouds).
+A number of different Ansible scripts will allow you to create a new network (across clouds).

 ![Blockchain Automation Framework - Indy](./docs/images/blockchain-automation-framework-indy.png "Blockchain Automation Framework for Hyperledger Indy")